tylanoflynn/SQL-Project/README.md

 ## Future Goals

+* Starting with drawing relationships and searching for an appropriate primary key in all of the established tables was a mistake.
+I would like to start from scratch, combining data in all_sessions and analytics into one large table, then extracting data from that central table to the pre-defined relations.
+Only then would I define primary/foreign keys on each table.
 * Further normalize the database.
 I left too much product information in the transactions table instead of moving it to the products table.
 Actions ended up being a table where I moved information that made sessions harder to interpret instead of a table that contained useful, atomic data on its own.
 A lot of information was still duplicated.
 * Add data from the analytics table into the actions table.
 This would also allow me to remove much of the duplicate data that was added to sessions when I extracted it from analytics.
 * Attempt to interpret time/timestamps/time intervals.
 The way that they were listed in the data was opaque which led to me ignoring them, but time data is very valuable.